An Analogue of Milnor's Invariants for Knots in 3-Manifolds: Introduction

-Furthermore, we can compute this invariant directly for many examples as detailed in Section \ref{section:dwyernum}.
-It is this fact which has allowed us to prove Theorem \ref{thm:slicenotconc}.

 The original motivation for this project comes from a construction in Heegaard Floer homology called the knotification of a link.
-This construction is particularly important as it appears in the original definition of knot Floer homology for a link $L \subset S^3$.
-Note that the resulting complex is exactly the link Floer complex of $L$ with all $U_i$ variables set equal to a single $U$ variable \cite{ozszhololinkfloer}.
+This construction takes an $n$-component link $L \subset S^3$ and forms a knot $\kappa(L)$ inside $\#^{n-1}S^1 \times S^2$.
+The knotification of a link is particularly important as it appears in the original definition by Ozsv\'{a}th and Szab\'{o} in \cite{ozszhololinkfloer} of the knot Floer complex for a link $L \subset S^3$, and the resulting complex is exactly the link Floer complex of $L$ with all $U_i$ variables set equal to a single $U$ variable and the grading appropriately shifted.
+Our work arose from examining the knotification of a link $L \subset S^3$ and determining what linking data from $L$ remained detectable in the knotification in a connected sum of copies of $S^1 \times S^2$.

-\begin{restatable*}{definition}{knotified}[Knotified Link \cite{ozszholoknot} ] Let L be an n-component link in $S^3$.
-The knotified version of this link is denoted $\kappa(L)$, lies in $\#^{n-1} S^1 \times S^2$, and is obtained in the following way:

-Fix $n-1$ embedded copies of $S^0$ inside $L$ labeled $\{p_i, q_i\}$ so that if each $p_i$ and $q_i$ are identified, the resulting quotient of L is a connected graph.
-Now, view each pair as the feet of a 4-dimensional 1-handle we can attach to $B^4$, and note that looking at the boundary of the result we get L inside $\#^{n-1} S^1 \times S^2$.
-We can now band sum the components of L together inside the boundary of these 1-handles to get a knot $\kappa(L)$ inside $\#^{n-1} S^1 \times S^2$.
-We call $\kappa(L)$ the knotification of the link L. \end{restatable*}

-Our work arose from examining the knotification of a link $L \subset S^3$ and determining what linking data from $L$ remained detectable in the knotification.
 In future work, we hope to use these ideas to detect this higher order linking data in the Heegaard Floer homology setting itself.
 To this end, we can use our work to predict properties of some knotified links based on the Milnor invariants of a link in $S^3$.

 \begin{restatable*}{prop}{knotifiedbound}Let $L \subset S^3$ be an $n$-component link whose first nonzero Milnor invariant $\overline{\mu}_L(I)$ is weight $q$ for some positive integer $q$.
 Then $D(\kappa(L)) \geq \left \lceil{\frac{q-1}{n}}\right \rceil $. \end{restatable*}